Coping: Further examples

-Further examples of coping strategies include emotional or instrumental support, self-distraction, denial, substance use, self-blame, behavioral disengagement and the use of drugs or alcohol.
+Further examples of coping strategies include emotional or instrumental support, self-distraction, denial, substance use, self-blame, behavioral disengagement, and the use of drugs or alcohol.

 Many people think that meditation "not only calms our emotions, but...makes us feel more 'together, as too can "the kind of prayer in which you're trying to achieve an inner quietness and peace".

 Low-effort syndrome or low-effort coping refers to the coping responses of a person refusing to work hard.
-For example, a student at school may learn to put in only minimal effort as they believe if they put in effort it could unveil their flaws.
+For example, a student at school may learn to put in only minimal effort as they believe that if they put in effort it could unveil their flaws.

+Social media influencers have posted their 'rejection spreadsheets' to help inspire others to attempt more projects, share strategies, and celebrate occasional victories.